-1. Mechanism of action: Methenamine [meth-EN-a-meen] salts are hydrolyzed to ammonia and formaldehyde in acidic urine ( $pH \le 5.5$ ).
+1. Mechanism of action: Methenamine salts are hydrolyzed to ammonia and formaldehyde in acidic urine ($pH \le 5.5$).
 Formaldehyde denatures proteins and nucleic acids, resulting in bacterial cell death.

 indication: Methenamine is primarily used for chronic suppressive therapy to reduce the frequency of UTIs.